yxs4yt/DS-2002-Spr25/labs/Lab_4_SQL.md

 SELECT * FROM tracking JOIN owners ON tracking.owner=owners.owner;
 ```

-But the results are repetitive with regard to the `owners` data on the right-hand side:
+But the results are repetitive with regard to the `owners` data on the right-hand side (results are not exactly what you will see, do not worry):
 ```
-mysql> SELECT * FROM tracking JOIN owners ON tracking.owner=owners.owner;
+sqlite> SELECT * FROM tracking JOIN owners ON tracking.owner=owners.owner;
 +----+------------------------+-------+------------+------+--------+-------+-----------------+------------+----------+
 | id | file                   | owner | updated    | step | source | owner | name            | joined     | training |
 +----+------------------------+-------+------------+------+--------+-------+-----------------+------------+----------+